Owners of guesthouse sell up because of competition from Airbnb

 'Guesthouses dropping like flies because of Airbnb': Hotelier puts business up for sale

-The owner of a 10-bedroom guesthouse in north Norfolk has said she and her husband are selling up because they can't compete with the likes of Airbnb.
+The owner of a 10-bedroom guesthouse in north Norfolk has said she and her husband are selling up.

 Andrea and Daren Squires took over The Cobblers guesthouse, Standard Road, Wells-next-the Sea two years ago but are finding it tough to compete with rival firms which don't have the same overheads.